open-contracting/standard/docs/guidance/map/related_processes.md

 #### Award of a procurement contract resulting from a second-stage competition

-Following the invitation to participate in the second-stage competition, Servicio Local de Educación Pública Puerto Cordillera awards a contract to COMERCIALIZADORA E IMPORTADORA GRUPO RAVC SPA.
+Following the invitation to participate in the second-stage competition, Servicio Local de Educación Pública Puerto Cordillera awards a contract to Comercializadora e Importadora Grupo RAVC SPA.

 The release has the following properties:

 * The same `ocid` as the invitation to participate in the second-stage competition is used.
-* The `tender/status` is updated to ‘complete’
+* The `tender.status` is updated to ‘complete’.
-* The `tag` is set to ‘award,contract’.
+* The `tag` is set to ‘award' and 'contract’.
 * The `awards` section is populated with the initial contract value, period and items.
 * The `contracts` section is populated and linked to the award.
-* The `relatedProcess` block is populated with a reference to the contracting process for the first stage
+* The `relatedProcesses` section is populated with a reference to the contracting process for the first stage.
-* The `buyer`, `tender/procuringEntity`, `awards/suppliers` and `parties` sections are populated with the details of the buyer, procuring entity and supplier.
+* The `buyer`, `tender.procuringEntity`, `awards.suppliers` and `parties` fields are populated with the details of the buyer, procuring entity and supplier.

 ```{jsoninclude} ../../examples/frameworks/open_multiple_award.json
 :jsonpointer: